Which battery does the Nikon D7500 take?

 |Dimensions (W x H x D):||40 x 21 x 56mm|

-Nikon sells the original EN-EL15a pack at quite a steep price.
-This premium pricing strategy has left room in the market for third party suppliers to offer fully compatible battery packs at much lower prices.
-Savings from buying generic replacement batteries can amount up to 70 percent of the price of the genuine battery pack.
-Indeed, one can easily find a variety of competitively-priced EN-EL15a replacements from different vendors at major online platforms (see, for example, here at eBay).
-All these generic alternatives should work fine with your Nikon D7500 and the standard battery charger.
+Indeed, one can easily find a variety of competitively-priced EN-EL15a replacements from different vendors at major online platforms (see, for example, here on eBay).
+All these generic alternatives should work fine with your Nikon D7500.
 So why would anybody then buy the more expensive original battery?
 Well, below are some arguments in favor of the genuine EN-EL15a, which can perhaps be summarized as "peace of mind".

 - Assurance that the warranty of the camera will not be rendered void if a battery-related failure occurs;